tmobile/magentaA11y/_checklist-native/modal.md

 keyboard:
   tab or arrow keys: |
-    Focus visibly moves, confined within the dialog
+    Focus visibly moves, confined within the modal
   escape: |
-    The dialog closes and returns focus to the button that launched it
+    The modal closes and returns focus to the button that launched it
   space: |
     Any buttons or links are activated on iOS and Android
   enter: |